NSLABRnD/purewalletsolana/README.md

    - After importing a wallet, click the "Open Wallet Test Page" button
    - Explore additional wallet functionality on the test page

+5. **Test Solana Transactions**:
+   - Import a Solana wallet using either method
+   - Navigate to the Send Transaction page
+   - For testing, ensure the environment is set to "Devnet"
+   - If your balance is 0, use the "Get SOL" button to open a faucet website
+   - Enter a recipient address and amount
+   - Send the transaction and view its status
+   - Use the "Check Status" button to refresh transaction status
+   - View transaction details in Solana Explorer with the "View in Explorer" button

 ## Development

 This project is built with Flutter and supports both Ethereum and Solana blockchain interactions.